Bluebotlabz/Universal-Hearing-Aid-Software-Downloader/README.md

 All rights and credit go to their rightful owners.
 No copyright infringement intended.<br/>
 <br/>
 Bluebotlabz and this downloader are not affiliated with or endorsed by any of the companies mentioned in this repository<br/>
-Depending on how this software is used, it may breach the EULA of the downloaded software<br/>
+Depending on how this software is used, it may violate the EULA and/or Terms and Conditions of the downloaded software<br/>
 This is an UNOFFICIAL downloader and use of the software downloaded using it may be limited<br/>
 (I am not a lawyer, this is not legal advice, this is my merely opinion)